-There are six setpoints per input channel, four per output channel, and seven per fault, that are associated with if and how diagnostic messages will be sent to the network bus.
+There are six setpoints per input channel that are associated with if and how diagnostic messages will be sent to the network bus.
 The user should be familiar with the SAE J1939/73 standard to understand the impact of configuring the ECU to send diagnostic messages to the network.